 How much homework should I expect my child to receive?

-At Key Stage 3 pupils should receive a minimum of one piece of homework in the core subjects of English, maths and science every week.
-Whilst there is no set tariff for the foundation subjects they should expect to receive regular homework in these subjects ie. not less than once a fortnight.
-Any single task should not take longer than half an hour for a pupil to complete.
+At Key Stage 3 students should receive a minimum of one piece of homework in the core subjects of English, maths and science every week.
+Whilst there is no set tariff for other subjects they should expect to receive homework at least once a fortnight in these subjects.
+Any single homework task should not take longer than half an hour for a pupil to complete.

-At Key Stage 4 and Key Stage 5 pupils should continue to receive weekly homework in the core subjects along with any examination/accredited courses that they are following.
-The time devoted to homework should increase as pupils progress through the school in line with their ability and the nature of the qualification course they are following.
+At Key Stage 4 and Key Stage 5 students should continue to receive weekly homework in the core subjects along with any examination/accredited courses that they are following.
+The time devoted to homework should increase as students progress through the school in line with their ability and the nature of the qualification course they are following.

 Helping with homework